 But there are benefits to buying a short sale that people don't think about.
 Most people tend to concentrate on the drawbacks of buying a short sale.
-Don't get me wrong, there are plenty of reasons to not buy a short sale, the biggest problem being the waiting period.
+Also, there are plenty of reasons to not buy a short sale, the biggest problem being the waiting period.
 It takes too long to get short sale approval.

-However, if you can get over the hurdle of the waiting time, and you can live with the fact the short sale might get denied, you could be a perfect candidate to buy a short sale.
-If you can find a short sale to buy.
-There aren't very many of them anymore.
+However, if you can get over the hurdle of the waiting time, and you can live with the fact the short sale might get denied, you may be a perfect candidate to buy a short sale.
+That is, if you can find a short sale to buy, as they are less common than in the past.

-Buyers typically buy a short sale for the same reason that any buyer anywhere wants to buy a particular home.
-Because they like the home.
-It's a simple reason.
-The fact that it's a short sale might complicate the issue, but the motivating factor is they like the home.
+Home hunters typically buy a short sale for the same reason that other buyers purchase a home—they like the home.
+The fact that it's a short sale might complicate the issue, but the motivating factor is the same for all home buyers.

-Getting a bargain is half the battle.
-But you are likely to get a better price on a short sale than you are with a regular seller who has equity because most of the sellers don't really care what you pay for their home.
-There are some sellers who can't get over the fact their home is no longer worth a bazillion dollars.
-Although they may realize they are underwater, they might say things like, "I'm not giving this home away."
+You are likely to get a better price on a short sale than you are with a regular seller who has equity because most sellers have a certain, sometimes unrealistic, perception of their home's value and are not concerned with modifying their price to fit your budget.
+There are some sellers who cannot accept that their home is not worth as much as they assumed.
+Although they may realize they are under water, they do not want to feel like they are giving their home away.
 These are unreasonable sellers.

 Not every short sale seller is reasonable.
-Some of them are brutally wounded after having survived botched loan modification attempts, and they are not strong enough or healed enough to face the harsh realities of a short sale.
+Some of them are brutally wounded after having survived botched loan modification attempts, and they are not strong enough to face the harsh realities of a short sale.

 That price is probably not market value.
 It could be under market value or over market value.
-Lucky for you it doesn't matter too much either way.
-If it is under market value, then jump on that short sale before somebody else spots it.
-If you're lucky, the price the seller wants to sell for is the price the bank will take.
-That could be a very good price for you -- but only if a BPO will substantiate it.
+If it is under market value, then make an offer quickly.
+If you're lucky, the seller's asking price will be accepted by the bank.
+The price could be a bargain, but only if a BPO will substantiate it.
 That is the key.

-How to Do a BPO to Buy a Short Sale
+How to Prepare a BPO for a Short Sale

-To prepare a BPO like a BPO agent is fairly simple.
-The first thing you will do is avoid looking at the location or taking amenities/upgrades into consideration.
-You will compare a home on a busy street the same as you would a home on a quiet street.
+Preparing a BPO is fairly simple.
+Note that consideration should not include the location or any amenities or upgrades, which can affect the opinion.
+You will compare a home on a busy street the same as a home on a quiet street.
 You might use comparable sales for zero-lot lines or homes that back to the freeway as a measuring tool for homes with acreage.
 You will not distinguish between fixers or remodeled homes.
-Here is the basic procedure (it is not the way an appraisal is conducted):
+Following is the basic process for preparing a BPO: